praneybehl/claude-code-review-mcp/README.md

 2. Invoke the command in Claude Code with `/project:command-name` (e.g., `/project:review-staged-claude`)

 These commands automatically use Claude's knowledge of your current task and project context, eliminating the need for lengthy manual arguments.

+## Security Considerations

+- **API Key Handling**: API keys for LLM providers are sensitive credentials.
+This tool accesses them from environment variables or `.env` files, but does not store or transmit them beyond the necessary API calls.
+Consider using a secure environment variable manager for production environments.

+- **Git Repository Analysis**: The tool analyzes your local Git repository contents.
+It executes Git commands and reads diff output, but does not transmit your entire codebase to the LLM - only the specific changes being reviewed.

+- **Code Privacy**: When sending code for review to external LLM providers, be mindful of:
+  - Sensitive information in code comments or strings
+  - Proprietary algorithms or trade secrets
+  - Authentication credentials or API keys in config files

+- **Branch Name Sanitization**: To prevent command injection, branch names are sanitized before being used in Git commands.
+However, it's still good practice to avoid using unusual characters in branch names.

 ## Development (for the `claude-code-review-mcp` package itself)